By J. L. Starkey

 The first time I saw the photo, I stared at it in amazement.
 That man could have been my grandfather’s twin.
 The resemblance was nothing short of eerie.

 But this wasn’t just any photo.
 That man was my grandfather’s cousin (and my first cousin twice removed), and the photo I discovered was that man’s mugshot.

 That’s how I met Michael Patrick Holmes, the subject of this week’s 52 Ancestors in 52 Weeks.
 It’s fair to say that he was a thief, but he didn’t steal cars or money.

 The Mystery of the “Death Driver”

 The news reports were detailed and devastating.
 On Valentine’s Day 1932 in Oakland, California, an unidentified driver plowed into a group of pedestrians.
-Walter Streuli was killed instantly, while Lillian Aspern suffered compound fractures to both of her legs.
+Walter Streuli was killed instantly, while Lillian Alder Aspern suffered compound fractures to both of her legs.

 Apparently unaware that he had killed one person and gravely injured another, the driver “continued without slackening speed,” according to reports .
 He was apprehended one block away as he inspected a broken headlight on his damaged vehicle.
-Though he claimed he was not the driver of the car involved in the accident, he was arrested and jailed on suspicion of drunk driving .
+Though the man claimed he was not the driver of the car involved in the accident, he was arrested and jailed on suspicion of drunk driving .

 His name was Michael Patrick Holmes.

 Contrary to what I originally believed, Michael’s uncle (my great-grandfather John Reedy) wasn’t the first in his family to immigrate to America.
 That honor went to John’s sister (Michael’s mother), who arrived in the United States around 1889 .
 Mary Reedy Holmes first lived in Chicago but later settled in California .
 John and Mary were close, and at one point John even considered moving to California, so impressed was he with the state’s quality of life .